What the issue is about

 In the 1990s, the Scottish Government decided that all large institutions for people with learning disabilities/autism would be closed, and that people would be supported to live in their own communities.
 Thirty years later, we see that many people are back in hospital because their local support has broken down or is not available.

-In 2018, the Scottish Government made a new plan to make a real change to the lives of people with learning disabilities and/or autistic people who are living in institutions that they should not be in.
+In 2022, the Scottish Government made a new plan to make a real change to the lives of people with learning disabilities and/or autistic people who are living in institutions that they should not be in.
 This plan is called Coming Home.
 The plan had a goal to do this by March 2024.

-We are checking whether the Coming Home plan is making a difference to disabled people’s human rights.
+This project aims to check whether the Coming Home plan is making a difference to disabled people’s human rights.
 We are using human rights measurement, which is a way of checking how well human rights are happening in real life.
 It takes the ideas of human rights and turns them into things we can count or look for.
 It shows what is being done and what is not being done.

-We will do this in two ways:
+We have done this in two ways:

 Participation Project